phetsims/natural-selection/doc/implementation-notes.md

 * `ProportionsGraph`
 * `PedigreeGraph`

-Here are the entry points to some of the major features of the model:
+Here are pointers to some of the major features of the model:

 * Main animation loop: `NaturalSelectionModel.step`
 * Bunny motion: `Bunny.move`